Azure Artifacts: best practices

-When a package is ready for early adopters, select that package and its dependency graph and promote it to the
+When a package is ready for early adopters, select that package from within your feed and promote it to the

-When the package is deemed of sufficient quality to be released, promote that package and its dependency graph into the
+@prereleaseview.
+When the package is deemed of sufficient quality to be released, promote that package to the

 Promoting package versions to a view ensures they won't be deleted by retention policies.
-For more information on views, check out the views concept page.
+For more information on views, check out the Feed views article.

-If external teams are consuming your package, ensure that your
+If external teams are consuming your packages, ensure that

 If these views aren't visible, teams won't have access to your packages.

-Sources not in your organization should be added using the feed locator
+Sources not in your organization but in the same AAD tenant should be added using the feed locator:

 The feed locator uses the following syntax: